Stassi Schroeder And Beau Clark Reach Relationship Milestone, Plus Are They Buying A House?

 “I just need to get this as a painting to put up over our fireplace when we get a house!” he told Katie Maloney in the comments section of his post, which included an image of himself, Schroeder, and their two dogs.

-During an interview with Life & Style magazine at the end of last week, Schroeder and Clark’s Vanderpump Rules co-stars, Tom Sandoval and Tom Schwartz, spoke out about their future and said they would “maybe” be the next couple to get engaged.
+During an interview with Life & Style at the end of last week, Schroeder and Clark’s Vanderpump Rules co-stars, Tom Sandoval and Tom Schwartz, spoke out about their future.
+Their co-stars said that Stassi and Beau would “maybe” be the next couple to get engaged.

 “They haven’t been together that long but they seem like they have a pretty healthy relationship and I know they’re both pretty into that idea,” Sandoval said.